jayfoss/ASLAN/README.md

 On every subsequent change to the content of the `part` containing the `instruction` (remember that `comment`s are ignored as they are not content), an additional event MUST be emitted as above, with the `CONTENT` `instruction tag`.

 When the `part` ends, either due to another `part` delimiter or due to the end of the `data` field (both auto-closing and non auto-closing via an `object` or `array` close), an additional event MUST be emitted as above, with the `END` `instruction tag`.
-This gives a system developer the option to only run an `instruction` at the end of the `part` or on every change.
+This gives an application developer the option to only run an `instruction` at the end of the `part` or on every change.

 Every `part` may have multiple `instruction`s and each `instruction` MUST be run in the order it appears.

-ASLAN parser implementations MUST provide API hooks that allow a system developer to listen to `instruction` events.
+ASLAN parser implementations MUST provide API hooks that allow an application developer to listen to `instruction` events.

-Parser implementations MUST provide a way for system developers to disable the emission of events with `CONTENT` and `END` `instruction tag`s.
+Parser implementations MUST provide a way for application developers to disable the emission of events with `CONTENT` and `END` `instruction tag`s.

 `instruction`s apply to the entire `part` in which they appear.